gpiperagkas/mds-optimization/README.md

 need fine-tuning according to the problem.
 The algorithm is being restarted when stuck in local minima or when is being converged prematurely.

-The implementation is provided under a BSD-3-clause licence.
+The implementation is provided under a BSD-3-clause license.